Welcome to Sneed’s Website!

 “Lions and sharks may get all the notice, Collard writes, but some of the most fearsome and successful predators on the planet are barely visible: there’s a protozoan Trachelius “slurping up” its tiny prey “like an algae-filled ice-cream cone” while ladybird beetles enjoy an “aphid smoothie.”
 Meanwhile, army ants rip any creature in their path to shreds, and, in the sea, arrow worms “shorter than a pencil eraser” fall upon unwary copepods “faster than you can shout ‘free food!’”
 Young browsers will . . . devour this, and budding zoologists will relish the heaping helpings of specific species names and natural detail.”

-If you haven’t done so already, please check out the videos and book trailers posted on my YouTube channel.
-They include Sneed’s Virtual Galapagos STEAM Author Visit, me reading my book Birds of Every Color out loud, and a virtual birding field trip complete with a lesson plan and study guide that you can download under the Study Guides section of this website.
+Watch my videos and book trailers on my YouTube channel, including Sneed’s Virtual Galapagos STEAM Author Visit, me reading my book Birds of Every Color out loud, and a virtual birding field trip complete with a lesson plan and study guide that you can download under the Study Guides section of this website.

 If you haven’t yet checked them out, my other recent picture books are perfect additions to STEM and STEAM studies.
 Waiting for a Warbler, a finalist for the Green Earth Book Award, is a captivating story about a Cerulean Warbler’s epic journey from South America to its breeding grounds in the United States.
 It also tells the inspiring parallel story of a family that has been trying to improve its yard habitat for birds and other creatures.
 Beaver and Otter Get Along . . .
 Sort of, an Honor Book for the Eureka!
 Children’s Nonfiction Award, shares the charming, humorous story of a beaver who has to deal with river otters invading his pond!